 Also of interest is that Hammond has more people living here who work in computers and math than 95% of the places in the US.

-Being a small village, Hammond does not have a public transit system used by locals to get to and from work.
+Hammond is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The overall education level of Hammond citizens is substantially higher than the typical US community, as 31.53% of adults in Hammond have at least a bachelor's degree, and the average American community has 21.84%.